Skip to main content

 Latest News

 Both the federal and state response to the COVID-19 national health emergency has led to an unprecedented expansion of telehealth services and access to telehealth resources.
-The Centers for Medicare and Medicaid Services (CMS), through emergency waiver authority, have provided numerous telehealth flexibilities that will remain in place through the end of the public health emergency (PHE).
+The commitment has continued beyond the PHE's expiration in 2023.

 Status